-Idaho has two schools, Boise State University and Idaho State University, that offer a total of three master’s in communication programs, all of which are offered on-campus.
-Between the three programs, students have a choice between a variety of specializations, including organizational communication, communication and media studies, and technical communication.
+Idaho has two schools, Boise State University and Idaho State University, that offer two master’s in communication programs, both of which are offered on-campus.
+Between the two programs, students have a choice between a master’s in communication and a master’s in technical communication.
 Both Boise State University and Idaho State University are non-profit institutions that are regionally accredited through the Northwest Commission on Colleges and Universities (NWCCU).

 Campus-Based Master’s in Communication Programs in Idaho